api3dao/old-api3-docs/guides/configuring-airnode.md

 `ois` is a list OIS objects that Airnode will be serving.
 This means that a single instance of an Airnode can serve multiple APIs.
-You can simply copy paste OISes that you will be serving in the `ois` list.
+You can simply copy paste OISes that you will be serving into the `ois` list.

 ### `triggers`

-`triggers` allow you to expose the endpoints in your OISes selectively.
+`triggers` allow you to expose the endpoints in your OIS selectively.
 For example, your OIS may include 10 endpoints, but you may only want to serve 2.
 Instead of modifying the OIS, you would simply create triggers for the 2.
 Similarly, you may want to serve an endpoint through the request–response protocol, but not the pub–sub protocol.